CanIHas/Tracing/README.md

 Shortest manual possible
 ------------------------

-* Annotate wanted methods with @Traced, configuring each of them with proper boolean attributes (like withArgs or onExit)
+* Annotate wanted methods with `@Traced`, configuring each of them with proper boolean attributes (like withArgs or onExit)
-* Somehow obtain and configure Tracer - you may change formatter ("how does trace look like?") and trace destination ("where is trace stored?")
+* Somehow obtain and configure `Tracer` - you may change formatter ("how does trace look like?") and trace destination ("where is trace stored?")
 * Register some packages or single classes and run closure with trace; optionally, specify classes and packages to register in running methods arguments
 * Inspect (or not, like with logging destinations) trace
 * Profit